jastakhova/consensual/README.md

 - no email verification on email change
 - on profile page all filters are opposite (for example "no response")
 - not obvious from whom to who
+- invitation limit
+- suggest shows all invitees (not invited by any specific person)

 - [talk] Approve logic is not well understood by ppl
 - [issue] Losing of data if facebook token expires